bitrix24/b24restdocs/api-reference/departments/department-delete.md

-# Delete Department department.delete
+# Delete department department.delete

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it shortly

 {% endnote %}